Sky (New Zealand): My Sky launch

-In December 2005, Sky released its own digital video recorder (DVR), which essentially was an upgraded set top box similar to Foxtel IQ in Australia or TiVo in the United States.
-Called My Sky, it offered viewers the ability to pause live television, rewind television, record up to two channels at once straight to the set top box and watch the start of a recorded programme while still recording the end.
-It also gave viewers access to a revamped Guide and the new Planner, used to plan and access recordings at the touch of a button.
+On 5 December 2005, Sky released its own digital video recorder (DVR), which was an upgraded set top box similar to Foxtel IQ in Australia or TiVo in the United States, called My Sky.
+The PVR's hard disc had a storage of 160 GB (60 hours).
+About 10,000 units were sent in its first year, which was half of what was planned due to logistical issues.

-There was software in My Sky that after an hour of no signal from Sky then the decoder locks playback of pre-recorded programmes.
-This was discovered on 30 March 2006, after the ageing Optus B1 satellite was out of alignment for a 13-hour period and therefore unable to broadcast Sky to over 600,000 subscribers.
+Early boxes had flaws in the EPG, which did not work in real time, causing disruption to recordings, while the default channel when switched on was Sky's preview channel, instead of the last channel the viewer watched.

-This generation of box was replaced by My Sky HDi when it launched on 1 July 2008.
-The boxes allow connection of to up to four satellites which can work with its four TV tuner cards in any combination.
+This generation of boxes was replaced by My Sky HDi when it launched on 1 July 2008.
+These boxes allow connection of up to four satellites which can work with its four TV tuner cards in any combination.
 The device has a 320GB HDD.
 The quality of My Sky HDi is 576i via component and 720/1080i via HDMI.

-A new feature was released exclusive to My Sky HDi on 6 July 2010 called Record Me.
-This feature allows subscribers to press the green button on programme advertisements to record that advertised programme.

-In May 2009, Sky introduced copy protection on My Sky and My Sky HDi decoders limiting the ability to copy material from My Sky/My Sky HDi to DVD/HDD recorders and to PCs.
-Sky Box Office channels, including adult channels are copy protected so DVD/HDD recorders and PCs will not record from these channels.
-Other channels are not copy protected.
-Copy protection technology is not built into other decoders.

 On 1 July 2011, a version of the same decoder with a 1TB hard drive was launched as My Sky+.
+Much like what happened with the previous My Sky model, the launch was plagued by similar problems, with some subscribers not receiving their units until after 9 September 2011, ten days after the start of the 2011 Rugby World Cup.

 Purchase of Prime Television

 In November 2005, Sky announced it had purchased the free-to-air channel Prime TV for NZ$30 million.
 Sky uses Prime TV to promote its pay content and to show delayed sports coverage.
 New Zealand's Commerce Commission issued clearance for the purchase on 8 February 2006.
+Prime was renamed Sky Open in 2023.